getify/You-Dont-Know-JS/async & performance/ch3.md

 A promise is a continuation event. // TODO

+## Promise Trust

+Promises are trustworthy. // TODO

+## Chain Flow

+Promise chains for async flow control. // TODO

+## Error Handling

+Promise errors must be handled in an intentional way. // TODO

+## Promise Patterns

+Promises have lots of various patterns for solving async tasks. // TODO

 ## Summary

 Promises are awesome.
 Use them.
 They solve all the *inversion of control* issues that plague us with callbacks-only code.